rppicomidi/EZ_USB_MIDI_HOST/README.md

 `TinyUSB` library supplemented by the `usb_midi_host_app_driver`.

 # Writing Applications
+To create an instance of the EZ_USB_MIDI_HOST class for your program, you should use the `RPPICOMIDI_EZ_USB_MIDI_HOST_INSTANCE()` macro.
+The first argument is name of the EZ_USB_MIDI_HOST object the macro defines.
+The second argument is the settings class to apply to the object.
+See the CONFIGURATION and IMPLEMENTATION DETAILS section for more information.

-In practice, the code for main loop's body looks like this
+In practice, assuming the name of the EZ_USB_MIDI_HOST instance the code creates is `usbhMIDI`, then main loop's body looks like this
 ```
         // Update the USB Host
         USBHost.task(); // Arduino, comment out or delete for C++